rich1jake2/MolecularDynamics/README.md

         eList.append([kE,pE,energyTotal])
         fPrev = Fjk

 We recognize the compuational ineffeciences of the for loops - there ought to be a better way to implment this with python classes AND python's ability to handle lists - however, a lack of time and experience has made this task difficult for myself.

+### Animation
+#### energy and trajectory matrix changes

 After this for loop the primary goal is to create an animation - the following lines are made to make the plotting as simple as possible

     eList = np.array(eList).T
     # getting the scatters for each particle